salmer/CppDeveloperRoadmap/English/FunCpp.md

 - Arithmetic
 - Boolean algebra
 - Drawing flowcharts
-- NRepresentation of numbers in different numeral systems
+- Representation of numbers in different numeral systems

 Despite its history, modern C++ is much simpler than it used to be.